MAhbab/interactive-analytics/docs/index.rst

-..
-Backtester Alpha documentation master file, created by sphinx-quickstart.
+.. btplus documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bt View documentation!
+btplus documentation!
 ==============================================

-Contents:

 Data Sources
 ==================
-.. automodule:: bt_view.data.sources
+.. automodule:: btplus.data
    :members:

-Visualization Utilites
+   :show-inheritance:
+   :inherited-members:

+Visual Tools
 ==================
-.. automodule:: bt_view.visualization.utils
+.. automodule:: btplus.visual
    :members: